apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

         RAMTest: Pattern test: 3f800000 65536 66666666 99999999
         RAMTest: Pattern test: 3f800000 65536 33333333 cccccccc
         RAMTest: Address-in-address test: 3f800000 65536

+  timer:

+    This config test the general use purpose timers.
+It includes the 4 timers, adds driver support, registers the timers as devices and includes the timer example.

+    To test it, just run the following:

+    `nsh> timer -d /dev/timerx`

+    Where x in the timer instance.

+  watchdog:

+    This config test the watchdog timers.
+It includes the 2 MWDTS, adds driver support, registers the WDTs as devices and includes the watchdog example.

+    To test it, just run the following:

+    `nsh> wdog -d /dev/watchdogx`

+    Where x in the watchdog instance.

 Things to Do
 ============